kai687/sphinxawesome-theme/README.rst

     variables in code blocks.

 Awesome user experience improvements
-    A lot of small features make the theme more usable.
+    These small features make the theme more usable.
 To name a few:

     - Use the **Tab** key to navigate through all sections of the page.
 Every page has a *Skip to Content* link to bypass navigation links.
     - Link to notes, warnings, etc. Their titles have IDs and use the same “permalink” mechanism as headings and other captions.
     - Better “permalink” mechanism.
 Hovering over an element with a permalink reveals a *Link* icon.
 Select the *Link* icon to copy the link to the clipboard.
-    - Collapsible navigation menu: All pages are reachable from all other pages.
+    - Collapsible navigation menu: all pages are reachable from all other pages.
+    - Collapsible code definitions: API documentation from docstrings using the ``sphinx.ext.autodoc`` extension is collapsible for a better overview.
     - CSS tooltips.
-Provide more accessible information compared to the ``title`` attribute which only works for mouse users.
+Provide more accessible information compared to the ``title`` attribute which only works with a mouse.
     - Press the ``/`` (Slash) key to focus the search input and start searching.

 .. features-end